+The bunkhouse is located just a short walk from Leverburgh ferry terminal at the South end of the Isle Of Harris.
 Getting to Harris and around the island is easy whatever your preferred method of transport.
-The bunkhouse is located just a short walk from Leverburgh ferry terminal.
-A frequent bus service passes in front of 'Am Bothan' and will take you to all ferry terminals, main villages and places of interest on the island.
+A frequent bus service passes in front of ‘Am Bothan’ and will take you to all ferry terminals, main villages and places of interest on the island.

 There are daily flights from Stornoway to Inverness, Glasgow and Edinburgh (including Sundays).
 There is also a daily inter-island air service between Stornoway (Lewis), Benbecula (Uists) and Castlebay (Barra).
 Flights take less than fifty minutes and there are excellent links between the mainland airports and London.

 For flight information go to Flybe.

 A modern fleet of car ferries interconnect the islands to each other and to the mainland ports of Ullapool (Wester Ross), Oban, and Uig (Isle Of Skye).
 The closest terminals to Leverburgh are:

 Leverburgh (South Harris) for the connection to Otternish, North Uist.